brockmcblockchain/WordPress-Starter-Kit/README.md

 ### To enable browser sync

-open `webpack.dev.js` and uncomment the first line at the top of the file
+open `wp-content/themes/timber-starter-theme/webpack.dev.js` and uncomment the first line at the top of the file

 ```javascript
   const BrowserSyncPlugin = require('browser-sync-webpack-plugin');
 ```

-and also the following at the bottom of the file.
-Update the proxy: http://localhost:8080/ with the url of the lando dev server, ie http://my-word-press-site.lndo.site:8000:
+and also uncomment the following at the bottom of the file.

+Update the proxy: `http://localhost:8080/` with the url of the lando dev server, ie `http://my-word-press-site.lndo.site:8000`

 ```javascript
   new BrowserSyncPlugin(